Cog-Creators/Applications/README.md

 ###Can I submit more than three cogs?
 Yes, but understand that this will significantly increase the time required to approve your repo, because we now need to review and test additional code.

-###Well I'll just slip in my haxx360noscope6969.py after approval hueueuhue
+###Well I'll just slip in haxx360noscope6969.py after approval hueueuhue
 Don't do that.
 Your PR remains open after approval, and we can see changes added to your repo.
 Big Brother is watching you.

 # Resources